dfranklin02/SRL/docs/pages/motivation/anxiety_profile.md

     <li><a href="anxiety.html">Test Anxiety</a></li>
     <li class="active">Profiles</li>
 </ul>
+The scenario below explores the test anxiety of a fictional college student, George.
+Read below about how George's test anxiety impacted his academic performance.
+As you read both of these scenarios, notice how George's experiences change as a result of using the SRL survey recommendations to reduce his test anxiety.

 **Before** George began using SRL resources and recommendations – George had **HIGH** test anxiety: